-The first look from Beyoncé's anticipated athleisure range has been revealed, as well as the name of the brand: Ivy Park.
-Queen Bey models a black body, or swimsuit, with contrast white piping and bold logo motif, as well as black high tops and white wrist wraps in the sun-drenched black and white image.
+The first look from Beyoncé's anticipated activewear range has been revealed, as well as the name of the brand: Ivy Park.
+Queen Bey models a black bodysuit or swimsuit, with contrast white piping and bold logo motif, as well as black high tops and white wrist wraps in the sun-drenched black and white image.

 "My goal with Ivy Park is to push the boundaries of athletic wear and to support and inspire women who understand that beauty is more than your physical appearance," Beyoncé says in a just-released statement.
 "True beauty is in the health of our minds, hearts, and bodies," the empowering message continues.
 "I know that when I feel physically strong, I am mentally strong and I wanted to create a brand that made other women feel the same way".

 The name of the brand appears to be a blend of daughter Blue Ivy Carter's middle name, and the beginning of Beyoncé's management and entertainment company Parkwood Entertainment, itself named after Parkwood Park, where she goes running.
 The collection has been made in partnership with Sir Philip Green, the owner of the Arcadia Group that owns Topshop.
 "Sir Philip has created some amazing collaborations but I wanted a partnership and a stand-alone brand," Beyoncé explains.

 In a new video introducing the brand, Beyoncé speaks over home movies of her childhood.
 "I would wake up in the morning and my dad would come knocking on my door, telling me it's time to go running," she explains.
 "I remember wanting to stop, but I would push myself to keep going.
 It taught me discipline, and I would think about my dreams.
 I would think about the sacrifices my parent made for me.
 I would think about my little sister, and how I was her hero."